 First and foremost, the key to easy de-winterizing is good winterizing.
 If you put your toys away properly, they're much easier to get back in good shape when warmer temperatures arrive.
 But even if you didn't do everything you should have to pack your toys away last winter, this guide will help get your gear into proper running order.

 1. Perform a thorough visual inspection

 Don't just glance at the oily bits and assume all is well.
-Rodents love to crawl into tight spaces and tear up wires and other material to make nests.
+Rodents love to crawl into tight spaces and tear up wires and other materials to make nests.
 Grab a flashlight and take a serious look around your equipment to ensure there have been no critter incursions that might compromise your vehicle's function.
 Check behind any body panels, inside luggage or storage areas, inside fenders, and inside mufflers and air inlets.

-Also have a close look for leaks, both under the machine and around seals and plugs on the drivetrain equipment and at the suspension dampers.
+Also have a close look for leaks, both under the machine and around seals and plugs on the drivetrain equipment, and at the suspension dampers.
 Also check the brake-fluid reservoir, the brake levers or pedals, and the brake calipers or drums themselves.

 If you winterized well, you may have covered all of the potential problem areas with plastic bags or other covers.
 Good for you!
 You can move on to the next step once you've inspected for all other mechanical points of failure.